B4Stone/B4Stone/README.md

-I am a seasoned operations manager who has developed a niche for detecting and remediating issues in technology.
+I am a seasoned operations manager who has developed a niche for detecting and remediating issues in technology for my teams in the past.
+This call to serve has driven me to further my knowledge of the computer science and share my process.

 ## Objective